Ask Us Anything: WHOOP Strain

 While your chance of reduced recovery the next day is elevated due to the high-strain day, one day of high strain does not guarantee a poor next-day recovery.
 There are many athletes who are well-conditioned and regularly achieve high strain and are able to bounce back quickly.
 Additionally, there are many other internal and external factors that affect recovery beyond cardiovascular strain, such as diet, sleep quality, psychological stress, and more.

 Is the strain based on a fixed formula or does it have iterations to respond to trends? -@mars_mapper

 The WHOOP strain algorithm is not fixed.
 It adjusts to your personal baseline, which is why two people can do the same workout and have vastly different strains.
 Your strain will adjust to changes in fitness level, so as your fitness improves the same workouts will create less strain.
-Within your app, you can swipe right on the homescreen to see your 30-day baseline overview.

 I have 3 activities in a day, but the total strain does equal the sum of each.
 Why? -@duffy_wan

 We cover this in the podcast linked above, but strain does not operate on a linear scale.
 You can have multiple activities throughout the day, but they will not add up to a total day strain.
 Just because you have 2 relatively easy activities at 6 strain, for example, does not mean it equates to a 12 strain on your body.
 More likely, you’ll end up with an 8 or 9 strain in culmination with the rest of your day.

 If I take an ice bath, do yoga or cryo, do I get strain reversed? -@notthefakedrew Physiologically speaking, the cardiovascular strain on your body can’t be reversed once you’ve put your body through it.
 There is no way to retroactively reduce your WHOOP strain; it will only build throughout the day.
 However, activities such as naps, cryotherapy, or ice baths can certainly aid your recovery.